EvandroMaddes/cspe_project_E_report/README.md

 # Project problem
-A three tier web application is comp osed by a web server, an application server and a DB: services are called in sequence.
-Each server is replicated resp ectively in CWS, CAS and CDB instances, each one running on a different machine that shares a common queue of finite capacity KWS, KAS and KDB.
+A three tier web application is composed by a web server, an application server and a DB: services are called in sequence.
+Each server is replicated respectively in CWS, CAS and CDB instances, each one running on a different machine that shares a common queue of finite capacity KWS, KAS and KDB.
 Three types of requests populate the system: NU user requests (characterised by a think time ZU), NS remote procedure call software agents, and NB batch